Aayush259/Tech-Sphere/README.md

 ![Screenshot](src/images/ss.png)

+## 🎉 Credits

+This project uses the API provided by my friend [Surbhi](https://github.com/Surbhisinghal1234).
+Thank you for your valuable work!

 ## 📬 Feedback and Suggestions

 Your feedback is valuable!
 If you have any suggestions, ideas, or improvements for this project, please feel free to open an issue or submit a pull request.
 Your contributions are welcomed and appreciated 🚀.